To: Ms. Sandra McKenzie, Deputy Minister, Department of Education and Early Childhood Development

 The Canadian Medical Association Journal speaks to a growing body of epidemiological evidence linking car exhaust and the development of asthma and cardiovascular disease in children.
 Car exhaust—which is laden with NO2 (nitric oxide) and other chemicals—is particularly damaging to young lungs.
 A UK-based study examined 1,700 children over four years and found that pollutants from cars significantly impact a child’s health by reducing the size and strength of their lungs.

-My daughter and other children at the school have a right to breath clean air.
-Your site plan directly undermines this right by encouraging increasing numbers of parents to drive rather than opt for active transportation.
+I assume we'd agree that children at the school have a right to breath clean air.
+Unfortunately, the site plan undermines this right by encouraging increasing numbers of parents to drive rather than opt for active transportation.

-As shown below, your traffic loop will encourage the parents of ~120 students to bring their vehicles in close proximity to the ~260 students who arrive by foot each day.
-Regardless of whether your loop runs efficiently (i.e. heavy throughput) or inefficiently (i.e., excessive idling), concentrations of NO2 and other particulate matter will remain high throughout the period when children are in front of the school.
+As shown below, the drop-off loop will encourage the parents of ~120 students to bring their vehicles in close proximity to the ~260 students who arrive by foot each day.
+Regardless of whether the loop runs efficiently (i.e. heavy throughput) or inefficiently (i.e., excessive idling), concentrations of NO2 and other particulate matter will remain high throughout the period when children are in front of the school.

 In other jurisdictions, we see the provincial government partnering with school districts to reduce the number of parents driving in urban areas with well thought out active transportation planning.
 The Province of Ontario and the Toronto District School Board provide one of several visible examples of leadership focusing on student safety and health through active transportation planning and implementation.